midnightmeshllc/Midnight.SOAP.SDK/README.md

 To ensure correct XML serialization with the .NET `XmlSerializer`, nearly all properties in request objects are decorated with `XmlElement(IsNullable=true)`.
 This approach ensures that when a property is not explicitly set, it will be serialized as `xsi:nil="true"` in the XML payload, or omitted entirely, depending on the API requirements.
 This prevents unintended data from being sent to the Midnight SOAP API.

 **Disclaimer:**
 In the past, particularly with Update methods of the Midnight SOAP API, we have found instances where passing in `null` has instead removed the value from that property.
-If you encounter such a case, log an issue here and we will reach out PrintReach Support for resolution.
+If you encounter such a case, log an issue here and we will reach out to PrintReach Support for resolution.

 ---